intershop/helm-charts/charts/pwa/README.md

 ```

 This will deploy a Prometheus instance and a Grafana instance.
 Both are configured to scrape the metrics of the PWA containers.
 The Grafana instance is preconfigured with a dashboard for the PWA metrics.
 Both services can be exposed via Ingress.
-To expose them add the following configuration to your values file:
+To expose them, add the following configuration to your _values_ file:

 ```yaml
 monitoring: